Philippians 2:13 “For it is God who works in you to will and to act on behalf of His good purpose.”

-The Moral law is used for a remembrance to the works of God.
-God doesn’t only have a will, He acts on that will.
+The Moral law is used as a remembrance for the works of God.
+God not only has a will, He acts on that will.

-To break God’s law is a spiritual death sentence.
-It is what Adam first did in the garden of Eden and this process of offending God has continued in mankind ever since.
-The affront to God’s Holiness, to God’s position, and depravity of which we have treated His name is beyond our understanding.
-I’ve mentioned this in the past but it’s worth repeating—
+To break God’s law is to offend God’s person, it is a spiritual death sentence.
+It is what Adam first did in the garden of Eden and the lineage of offending God has continued in mankind ever since.
+The affront to God’s Holiness, to God’s position, and depravity by which we have treated His name is beyond our understanding.

 God’s glory = God’s goodness = God’s name